elclandestin0/SQLQueryProject/README.md

 This connects to the installed database, creates the tables from the file, and populates them with data.
-From there, you can run many <code> psql </code> commands (https://www.postgresql.org/docs/8.4/static/tutorial-select.html) to query the data, or to explore the relations and their respective columns of data.
+From there, you can run many <code>psql</code> commands (https://www.postgresql.org/docs/8.4/static/tutorial-select.html) to query the data, or to explore the relations and their respective columns of data.
 The following relations contained in the news database are:
 - <code> log </code>
 - <code> authors </code>
 - <code> articles </code>

 <code>psql</code> commands to explore the database:
-<code> \d [insert relation name here] </code> to fetch the columns contained in the relation, and their respective datatypes
+- <code>\d [insert relation name here]:</code> to fetch the columns contained in the relation, and their respective datatypes
-<code> \dt </code> to fetch all the relations in the database
+- <code>\dt:</code> to fetch all the relations in the database
-<code> \dt+ </code> to fetch all the relations in the database with disk storage information
+- <code>\dt+:</code> to fetch all the relations in the database with disk storage information
-<code> select * from [insert relation name here] </code> explores all the populated data as tuples in a relation.
+- <code>select * from [insert relation name here]:</code> explores all the populated data as tuples in a relation.
 NOTE: Some relations take a while to query all the data, especially <code> log </code>.
 This is okay as it takes time to load a large amount of populated tuples!